somatechlat/VoiceRealTime/_posts/2025-07-25-A-real-use-case-with-OVOS-and-Hivemind.md

 I'm using an OVOS server with Hivemind satellites, which allows me to adapt the system to virtually any use case.
 These lightweight, low-cost satellites make it feasible to have a voice assistant in every room.
 What’s more, I can easily customize the enclosures to suit specific situations—like fitting them into a bathroom, or attaching one to a wheelchair.
 Thanks to their low power consumption, the satellites can even be powered directly from a wheelchair battery.

+Looking ahead, the next step is integrating a personal AI assistant directly into the voice assistant.
+This enables a private, fully offline solution—something that’s becoming increasingly important for privacy, reliability, and autonomy.

 <video src="https://www.youtube.com/watch?v=PRzGxmTCFb0" controls title="Start coffee machine with voice"></video>

 <video src="https://www.youtube.com/shorts/C_xS87EbsiM" controls title="Talk with the GenAI assistant"></video>